 “Well, just to put you in the picture, I ran a benzodiazepine withdrawal clinic for twelve years; uh, which was quite unplanned, but, I was to run and work in a general pharmacology clinic and, one day a lady came in who’d been in a traffic accident.
 [And] she was in plaster, and she had been put on Ativan by the surgeons– the orthopedic surgeons, for muscle relaxation.
 And she said, ‘You know, I can’t get off this drug.
 I’m starting to crave every time the next dose is due.
 I think I’m addicted.
 Can you help me?’
 And well I was young and naive in those days, and I said yes.
 Uh, but it was difficult.
 But after her, there was a stream and then a flood, a torrent of patients coming and in and saying ‘These benzos don’t work anymore, they were super at first, but now I’m getting more anxious, and all sorts of other things.’
 And so that’s how this clinic started.
 We had to devote a whole clinic just to benzos.
 In fact I ended up doing it two sessions a week for years.
 And no other pharmacologist in that group wanted to take on those patients; because they didn’t like listening to people who said ‘Oh, I’m anxious, and this and that.’
 And it sort of, the doctors got defensive.
 So I got all of those patients.
 And I just listened, and they told me what to do, and they taught me about withdrawal.
 And you know, the ways to do it.
 And we had many trial and errors.
 But that’s how it all started, so it’s patient power that moves things.” - Professor C. Heather Ashton, DM, FRCP; U.K. (click here to view the video conference where Ashton makes these statements).

-Straight from the horse’s mouth – we simply must speak up.
+You Heard It - we simply must speak up.

 “The doctors got defensive,” Ashton mentions as one of the reasons why no one wanted to handle the patients in benzo withdrawal.
 Perhaps they did not want to assume responsibility for these patients’ illness.
 One can only speculate in response to a comment like that.